iamdavidxu/Internet-User-Information/docs/p01-proposal.md

 3. (David) To what extent do internet speed disparities in different regions increase the social gap and economic inequality?
 As the pandemic hits, the demand for more efficient internet access and usage increases.
 However as the economy deteriorates, the accessibility to the internet becomes undetermined.
 Since people weren’t able to afford bills, rural areas or regions with poor conditions couldn’t receive internet access.
 Thus creating an imbalance between different areas.
 This gap continues to increase as wealthier become richer and the poor remains poor.
 This information has also been presented in the dataset, the researchers use redlines to separate regions with different economic conditions.

+4. (Aidan) How does the price of internet vary across America as a whole: are rural areas more expensive than cities or do redlined areas in cities cause the average price per city to stay higher?
+This information will reveal just how impactful redlining is to the average cost of living in a city and specifically internet prices.
+It will also help with seeing if internet service companies do their own sort of redlining where they know they can drive up prices and people will sill pay them; for example if they know they can inflate prices in rural areas since there are no other options.
+It will be interesting to see if the areas with less internet company competition have higher prices than places where there are more options for internet.

 ## The Dataset

 Our dataset summarizes the disparities in internet service speeds and prices in different neighborhoods based on racial and economic makeup as well as redlining status.
 The connections presented in these datasets inform us on how big-name internet service providers disproportionately offer slower internet services to lower-income, BIPOC communities for the same price as faster services in higher-income communities with more white populations.